Speech Therapy Treatments For Hypernasality

 Altering Tongue Placement

-In this treatment, the goal is to achieve and amplify lower posterior movement of your tongue.
+In this treatment, the goal is to achieve, and amplify, lower posterior movement of your tongue.

 Biofeedback

-With biofeedback, we use a mirror to show you the path of your airflow.
+For hypernasality, we use a mirror to show you the path of your airflow.

 Oral Vs Nasal Production

-This means working with you to identify which one is which.
+One treatment for hypernasality is to work with you to identify which one is which.

-Volume & Pitch Control
+Volume And Pitch Control

 Auditory Feedback